bladnoch/flutter-creative/README.md

 # flutterchallenge

 - 2 weeks challenge of dart and flutter
-- UI design challenge
+- UI design challenge (7/4)
-- Pomodoro timer with extra functions
+- Pomodoro timer with extra functions (7/6)
+- Display movies on the home screen, and shows details of a tapped movie (7/7-8)

 <h2>7/8/2023</h2>